 They staggered to their feet looking for something to hang onto.
 Maria was in the worst state, not able to stand she tried to sit up look around but she was confused and babbling.

-‘I, I’m Ok, I wanna sleep,’ and promptly fell back down again.
+‘I, I’m Ok, I wanna sleep,’ and he promptly fell back down again.
 Brent went to her.

 ‘Come on Maria, do it slowly, I’ll help you.’
 Gradually she stood upright hanging heavily on Brent’s arm and swaying dangerously.
 Together the four followed Mr Bentford into the school corridor.
 They continued to joke and laugh loudly unaware of what was waiting for them in the Principal’s office.